 .
 If you intend to use Laravel strictly for the backend (without the view), you should define the routes in the api.php

 .
-For our course, we are going to use Laravel as a full-stack framework, so we are going to use web.php
+For our tutorial, we are going to use Laravel as a full-stack framework, so we are going to use web.php

 Their difference is that api.php